 '''

 CREATE INDEX demo_lineitem_item_id ON

+demo(DISTINCT ARRAY 1.item id FOR 1 IN lineitems END)

 '''

 This is an index on the item_id fields of the lineitems array in each order.
 Then we try an EXPLAIN, and nothing has happened.
 The index doesn't get selected.